mrcnski/believeobey.live/_posts/2025-04-22-evidence-that-enoch-is-scripture.md

 %}

 {% include verse.html
-text="And the sea gave up the dead who were in it, Death and Hades gave up the dead who were in them, and all were judged according to what they had done." verse="Revelation 20:13"
+text="The sea gave up the dead who were in it.
+Death and Hades gave up the dead who were in them.
+They were judged, each one according to his works." verse="Revelation 20:13"
 %}
 </div>